DravenWB/Get_Sensitivity_Labeling/SharePoint/Document Inheritance Reset/README.md

 - Many of the user input properties intitially can be shortened for ease of use though this will take some additional time with string management that I simply don't have at this very moment.
 - Depending on the amount of items you will be pulling in, you may need a large amount of system RAM.
 There is memory clearing checks but that can only do so much.
    - Current usage observed at about 1MB/200 Items.
+- This script can handle a maximum of 5,000,000 items total due to observed, potential, technical limitations.

 ## Documentation
 - [PnP.PowerShell](https://github.com/pnp/powershell)